seananderson/metafolio/inst/ms/ms.md

 <!--society might care more about absolute abundance --- low-growth-high-abundance-->
 <!--systems might be preferred to high-growth-low-abundance systems.-->

 Management \R{B2:3}decisions \R{A4:1}for exploited species often come with a trade-off between conservation and revenue generation.
 Our findings when habitat capacity declined over time illustrate another kind of trade-off more similar to the trade-off described by @markowitz1952 in his seminal financial portfolio work.
 In this case, managers must navigate a trade-off between expected risk and return of the metapopulation/portfolio growth rate itself.
 No position along this trade-off is inherently better than another unless considered in the context of societal values.
 Does society value short-term stability or a greater assurance of long-term persistence?
 The optimal choice likely lies somewhere in the middle and parameterizing our model to a specific metapopulation could illustrate the nature of the trade-off and aid conservation decision making.
-However, if response diversity could be targeted for conservation as in Fig. \ref{f:sp}, a manager could likely achieve portfolios closer to the efficient frontier in Fig. \ref{f:squeeze}.
+However, if environmental tolerance could be targeted for conservation as in Fig. \ref{f:sp}, a manager could likely achieve portfolios closer to the efficient frontier in Fig. \ref{f:squeeze}.
 In other words,
 a manager could achieve a lower expected variance for the same expected growth rate or a higher expected growth rate for the same expected variance --- a better conservation outcome in either case.

 Conservation planning is inherently a spatial activity [@pressey2007] and our